 Church and parish

-The church, normally open Mondays to Fridays 12 noon to 2 pm as well as for regular services, is a short walk from the railway station in one direction and the Trent and Mersey canal in the other.
+We try to open the church every day 10 am to 2 pm as well as for regular services.
+It is a short walk from the railway station in one direction and the Trent and Mersey canal in the other.
 We are delighted to see holidaymakers.

-Since 1 November 2005, Saint Paul's has been part of a single parish with Saint Aidan, Shobnall.
-The parish is served by the Vicar, Fr Stanley Monkhouse, also Vicar of Saint Modwen's, the Parish Church of Burton, with the assistance of Fr Phillip Jefferies (retired)..
+Since 1 November 2005, St Paul's has been part of a single parish with St Aidan, Shobnall.
+The parish is in vacancy but is served by Fr Robin Trotter (assistant curate), with the help of Fr Phillip Jefferies (retired).